 Pipe in hand, Gramps looked at each child in turn, nodding and smiling.
 An air of excitement filled the cosy cottage.
 They remembered how he had talked to them about this nightly ritual.
 With bated breath they watched him fill the pipe, silently repeating his words first the finger of a child, then a woman, then a man… They also knew he never, ever smoked the pipe.
 The ritual was the important thing.

 Tonight, he said, we are going to do something very different.
 We’re going outside.
 For a very special reason.
 I’ve lit a fire in the pit to keep us warm.
 But you better put on your coats, hats and mittens.
 It’s cold outside now that the sun has gone down.

 The children buzzed with excitement.
 Story time with Gramps was always so interesting.
 Tonight, it seemed, it would be even more interesting than usual.
 Never before had they gone outside.

 Come on One Eye, said Gramps.
 No need to be so grumpy.
 You’re coming out too!
-Slowly stretching his long body, One Eye turned his head to look at Gramps.
-He was not happy but he did as he was told.
+Slowly stretching his long body, One Eye turned her head to look at Gramps.
+She was not happy but did as she was told.
 The children followed and seated themselves on the stones that had been set around the fire pit for this very purpose, leaving the biggest one for Gramps.
 It looked ancient, with a curve just the right size and shape to accommodate his body comfortably.
 There was even a spot for One Eye to curl up on.